-At the conclusion of the investigation the Director of Student Affairs will reach a decision which may include potential sanctions.
+At the conclusion of the investigation the Dean of Students will reach a decision which may include potential sanctions.

-The Office of Student Affairs will send the accused student a letter detailing the decision within 15 business days after the conclusion of the investigation.
+The Dean of Students will send the accused student a letter detailing the decision within 15 business days after the conclusion of the investigation.
 This letter will include a description of the procedure for the appeal process.
-A copy of this letter will also be sent to the accusing student(s).